 In the Classroom

-The Early Learning Center was established in the College of Education in 1972.
-It is a partnership between the University of Nevada, Reno's College of Education and Washoe County School District.
+The Early Learning Center was established in the College of Education & Human Development in 1972.
+It is a partnership between the University of Nevada, Reno's College of Education & Human Development and Washoe County School District.
 Both organizations provide support for this classroom.
 The center is administratively a primary-age classroom (grades 1-3) of Lemelson STEM Academy.

 The Early Learning Center classroom is designed to help each child learn and be successful at his or her level through play and the active construction of his/her own knowledge.
 Therefore, students often work in small groups.
 These groups are unique in that they are flexible, based on individual instructional needs and on common interests among students.
 Whole group instruction is planned with an open-ended format for all students to achieve at their individual levels, while learning from cooperative small group work.